DE-RSE/de-rse.github.io/en/matrix.md

 If the latter is a problem for you, you might want to have a look at [other clients](https://matrix.org/ecosystem/clients/).

 If you do not want to or cannot install a client on your platform, you can use a web client.
-Your home server might already host a web client itself.
+Your institution’s server, if it exists, might host a web client itself.
-But in any case, you can use the web client hosted by the developers of Element: <https://app.element.io/>
+Otherwise, you can use the web client hosted by the developers of Element: <https://app.element.io/>